 More restaurants being added weekly.
 Please check back soon.

-The restaurants of the Marriott Grand Hotel at Point Clear uphold the Grand's reputation for excellence.
+The opinions expressed here are those of William Bruce alone.
+You may contact him at (251) 990-5934 or [email protected] The restaurants of the Marriott Grand Hotel at Point Clear uphold the Grand's reputation for excellence.
 What more can you say?
 Link.
 Don't let the shabby exterior fool you.
 This is one of the area's top restaurants.
 The Wash House is a popular, highly recommended, upscale restaurant (with prices to match) located a mile south of the Grand Hotel in Point Clear.
 The menu contains some "to kill for" entrees.
 Reservations suggested, especially on weekends.
 Link.

 R. Bistro is a small upscale restaurant in downtown Fairhope serving very good salads, sandwiches and entrees with daily specials.
 Open daily for lunch and Thursday - Saturday for dinner.
 Try their speciality of crawfish roux which can be ordered as a bisque.
 Located at 334 Fairhope Avenue.
 Dinner reservations accepted.
 Link.
 The Dragonfly has become a sensation in Fairhope.
 Located on Fairhope Avenue a couple of doors up from Fairhope Hardware, the owners describe it as "AL’s premier gastro pub and 5-star dive bar....
 Unique culinary creations in a laid back, unpretentious atmosphere...."
 We agree.
 It definitely should be on your list to try in Fairhope.
 Link.